 “Pause is helping to break some of these trans-generational cycles as well as giving vulnerable women a sense of self-worth with significant improvements on tackling substance abuse, domestic violence and mental health, as well as improving contact with children and access to services, housing and training.”

-In their own words: Pause Participants tell their stories
+In her own words: a Pause Participants tells her story

 Lisa was in a violent relationship.
 Even when her children were taken into care, she couldn’t break the cycle.
 Working with Pause, she has been able to build her self-esteem and her confidence and now feels stronger to face the future.